pgaudit/pgaudit/README.md

 The default is `off`.

+### pgaudit.log_parameter_max_size

+Specifies that parameter values longer than this setting (in bytes) should not be logged, but replaced with `<long field suppressed>`.
+This is set in bytes, not characters, so does not account for multibyte characters in a text field's encoding.
+This parameter has no effect if `log_parameter` is `off`.
+If this setting is 0 (the default), all parameters are logged regardless of length

+The default is 0.

 ### pgaudit.log_relation

 Specifies whether session audit logging should create a separate log entry for each relation (`TABLE`, `VIEW`, etc.) referenced in a `SELECT` or `DML` statement.
 This is a useful shortcut for exhaustive logging without using object audit logging.